jinahya/rickandmortyapi-db/README.md

 # rickandmortyapi-db

-Generates an SQLite database file from [The Rick and Morty API](https://rickandmortyapi.com).
+Generates an SQLite database from [The Rick and Morty API](https://rickandmortyapi.com).